Skip to content

 Put it another way.

+For trend followers, this three-SMA approach provides a useful analytic tool to test their assumptions.
 Moving averages are completely unbiased as an indicator as opposed to, say, channels, which can be plotted differently based on the individual choice of price points.

 How to spot the volatility breakout.